kasper-piskorski/docs/pages/documentation/3-core-api/simple-schema-definition.md

 In Mindmaps, a schema is defined by adding **types** to your graph.
 These **types** allow you to divide your data into different categories but also control how data instances may relate to each other.

-In this section we will review each of these types and explain how you use them when defining a MindmapsDB graph.
+In this section we will review each of these types and explain how you use them when defining a Grakn graph.

 ## Basic Type Definitions

-This section describes basic types which are **essential** to a MindmapsDB schema.
+This section describes basic types which are **essential** to a Grakn schema.
-When creating a MindmapsDB knowledge graph you should always begin by defining these schema elements.
+When creating a Grakn knowledge graph you should always begin by defining these schema elements.

 ### Entity Type